-Come join The Armenian Institute community for a restorative weekend in the Welsh countryside.
+Come join The Armenian Institute community for a restorative day in the Welsh countryside.
 Tucked in Hawarden village, you will find yourself immersed in heritage and culture within a remarkable neo-Gothic building dating from the turn of the 20th century– beautiful Gladstone’s Library.

 Founded by former Prime Minister William Gladstone, the Library is a unique residential retreat dedicated to theology and spirituality, history, current affairs, and literature, both classical and contemporary.
 With its iconic reading rooms, peaceful gardens, chapel, cosy guest lounge, bar, restaurant and simple but characterful bedrooms, it offers the perfect setting for a thoughtful break.

-This special weekend offers a rare opportunity to explore treasures from Gladstone’s personal connections with the Armenian people.
+This special event offers a rare opportunity to explore treasures from Gladstone’s personal connections with the Armenian people.
 The Library holds remarkable artefacts gifted to him, including a 16th-century illuminated New Testament, a chalice, and a striking Armenian church window, all of which you will discover during a private guided tour and curated exhibition viewing.

 This event forms part of a new series dedicated to exploring Armenian manuscripts and material heritage in lesser-known UK collections.
 The Armenian Institute is pleased to hold this unique weekend field trip at the Gladstone Library in North Wales.